Akalanka1337/Akalanka1337/README.md

 [![](https://github.com/Akalanka1337/Akalanka1337/raw/main/profile.gif)](#)
 #
-I am Akalanka,who is very
+I am Akalanka ❤️,who is very
 passionate about web application development and application security since I was a kid.
 I have 5+ years of proven experience in this field.
-I am very interested in software development, mobile application and penetration testing.
+I am very interested in software development, mobile application and penetration testing ✔️.
 Apart from that,
-I'm developing applications and do graphics as a Freelancer.
-Love to explore new things every day as a hobby.
+I'm developing applications and do graphics as a Freelancer.🎮 Love to explore new things every day as a hobby.🥺
 #

 ### Languages